gergelykovacs/designpatterns/README.md

 ### Analysis and Application of Patterns

-Analysis, use case studies will be available later with pros and cons about application of Design Patterns together with examples on how to use them together to create a coherent and reusable implementations.
+Analysis, use case studies will be available later with pros and cons about application of Design Patterns to cooperate with each other and hints on how to use them to create a coherent and reusable implementations.

+*Ideas are welcomed of course!*